Silent-Zebra/twisted-smc-lm/README.md

+## General Notes/Comments/Disclaimer

+This README is still under construction.
+The repo is still being refactored also, but these commands should all work.

+Some of these commands may result in slightly different results when you run them (compared to when I ran them, or what is in the paper), because I have been refactoring code, and sometimes that results in changes to the RNG calls, which means there may be different RNG for the run you use versus when I initially ran them.
+I have generally tried to update the quantitative results in the paper to be consistent with the current version of the codebase, but generally I find there isn't much of a difference even among different seeds.
+Qualitative results may be more different depending on RNG.

 ## General Notes on Workflow for Getting KL Divergence Estimates
 First start by running the below commands, making sure to specify --save_dir where you want files to be saved.
 After running the commands, you will have a bunch of files starting with "f_q_g_q_logZbestmidpoint_info" in the specified --save_dir.
 Change the load_dir = "./f_q_g_q_logZ_info" line in the plot_kl.py file to wherever these are saved, and then change load_prefixes_plasttok15_10 (or accordingly for the experiment setting) in the plot_kl.py file, and then add a line for make_combined_plot() based on the load_prefixes_plasttok15_10.
 Then run python plot_kl.py.